 Consistent Definition of Operational Resilience and Critical Functions: The Report defines "operational resilience refers to the ability of a regulated entity to deliver critical operations through disruption.
 This description of operational resilience is based on the definition of operational resilience used by the Basel Committee on Banking Supervision (BCBS) in its Principles for Operational Resilience.
 With respect to Critical Operations the report provides that "Operational resilience requires extensive planning and preparation, including the identification of a regulated entity's critical operations, relationships and activities and consideration of the possible risks to its ability to deliver its critical operations.
-And that Critical operations encompass critical functions (see BCBS Report) but notes "As with the description of operational resilience, IOSCO is drawing on the BCBS's description of critical operations.
+And that Critical operational resilience, IOSCO is drawing on the BCBS's description of critical operations.
 However, again, while the underlying principles may be the same, the specifically identified critical operations of a regulated entity may differ from that of a bank."

-Third-Party and Off Shore Vulnerabilities: One of the key lessons learnt in the Report is to "Consider dependencies and interconnectivity - full business processes and all dependencies and interconnections are important to consider before and after a disruption to adequately assess potential risks and changes to controls.
-Critical to this is consideration of the role of service providers and off-shore services, whether intragroup or third parties."
-The report also notes that "If a regulated entity does not assess its interconnections and dependencies, or the operations of its service providers and the service provider's business continuity and recovery plans, a regulated entity may not be able to recover or shift its operations in the face of a large-scale disruption."
+Third-Party and Offshore Vulnerabilities: One of the key lessons learnt in the Report is to "Consider dependencies and interconnectivity - full business processes and all dependencies and interconnections are important to consider before and after a disruption to adequately assess potential risks and changes to controls.
+Critical to this is consideration of the role of service providers and offshore services, whether intragroup or third parties."
+The report also notes that "If a regulated entity does not assess its interconnections and dependencies, or the operations of its service providers and the service provider's business continuity and recovery plans, a regulated entity may not be able to recover or shift its operations in the face of a largescale disruption."